Update cookies preferences

 Global Omnium Carafe and Glass

-Global Omnium is dedicated, among other activities, to managing the whole water cycle: from catchment and purification, to distribution.
-They commissioned us to design a carafe and glass set for internal use that would also serve as a gift.
-The idea is to promote the consumption of tap water or, at least, for the company, which dedicates so much effort to supplying homes with quality drinking water in the best conditions, to set an example.
+Global Omnium is dedicated, among other activities, to managing the entire water cycle—from catchment and purification to distribution.
+The company commissioned us to design a carafe and glass set for internal use that could also function as a gift.
+The objective was to encourage the consumption of tap water, or at least for a company so deeply committed to delivering high-quality drinking water to homes, to lead by example.

-We were inspired by small jugs and glasses that were traditionally placed on the bedside table within arm's reach, where the glass itself was used as a lid.
-Both the glass and the carafe are made of ecologic glass.
-The base of the glass has a silicone sheath.
-It can act as a stopper without the glass parts coming into contact, providing a more secure seal that protects the contents of the carafe when it is not in use.
+Our inspiration came from the small jugs and glasses traditionally placed on bedside tables, within arm’s reach, where the glass itself often served as a lid.
+Both the glass and the carafe are made from eco-friendly glass.
+The base of the glass incorporates a silicone sleeve that allows it to act as a stopper without direct glass-to-glass contact, providing a more secure seal and protecting the contents of the carafe when it is not in use.

 !!!!